nmjmdr/caterpillar/README.md

 ## Design notes:
 I have tried to follow a `functional` and `event driven` approach.
->_The program is flexible and granular so that it can be easily extended to do something else with the search results instead > of determining the ranking of interested url._
+>_The program is flexible and granular so that it can be easily extended to do something else with the search results as well.
+(We just have to add more listeners (details below))._

 ### Components: